network-chadmin/network-chadmin.com/docs/labs/network-academy/shrimp-co/lab-9.md

   - Ensure VLAN databases are matching and VLANs are allowed across all links
 - **VRRP Configuration**
   - Configure VIPs according to diagram
-  - Load balance active gateways using priority
+  - Load balance active gateways using priority.  `sea-mdf-dsw1` should be active for VLANs 10 and 20, `sea-mdf-dsw2` should be the active gateway for VLANs 30 and 99.
   - Implement MD5 authentication
 - **OSPF**
   - Configure OSPF process 1 with passive-interface default
-  - Advertise all host subnets with a single summary network statement
+  - Advertise all host subnets with a single summary network statement.
   - Advertise Loopback0
   - Form adjacencies on Eth5-6 in Area 0
   - Utilize MD5 neighbor authentication